 The club continued to win a number of leagues and cup’s throughout the 1990’s.
 In 1997 the schoolboy teams joined their adult teams and competed in the Limerick District Schoolboy League (LDSL).
 Success was instant with the Under 12’s winning the LDSL Premier title in 1997, they were also awarded the LDSL team of the year.

-2002 saw the U.13’s reach the last 64 places of the FAI Cup losing out to Newbridge Celtic.
+2002 saw the U13’s reach the last 64 places of the FAI Cup losing out to Newbridge Celtic.
 2004 was a historic season for the schoolboy section of the club entering their first teams in the small-sided games competitions.
-During the 00’s the club saw its biggest surge in growth, growing by more than 140 members.
+During the 2000’s the club saw its biggest surge in growth, growing by more than 140 members.

 Also in 2007 the club were invited to take part in the Manchester Cup, four teams travelled and competed in the prestigious tournament.
 Two teams claimed silverware.

-Every year the club has seen membership growth and in the 2013/14 season a record membership of 250 was recorded.
-Fortunately in this season we saw the reformation of girl’s soccer after years of absence.
-The club fielded ten schoolboy teams, two schoolgirl teams and three junior teams.
+Every year the club has seen membership growth and in the 2017/2018 season a record membership of 400 was recorded with 32 teams including 5 junior sides (U17, U18, A, B & C).
+Fortunately in the past few years we also saw the reformation of girl’s soccer after years of absence and a continued growth in the schoolgirl section has seen great success both on and off the field.